News

 The Need for Federal Oversight

-Vaile Wright of the American Psychological Association points out the shortage of mental health providers and the high cost of care.
-She suggests that science-based and human-monitored mental health chatbots could be beneficial.
-Federal regulation could involve marketing restrictions, limiting addictive practices, mandating disclosures, requiring tracking of suicidal thoughts, and providing legal protection for those reporting harmful practices.
+Vaile Wright of the American Psychological Association underscores the shortage of mental health providers and the high cost of care.
+She suggests that science-based, human-monitored mental health chatbots could play a beneficial role.
+Federal regulation, she argues, could address marketing practices, limit addictive features, mandate disclosures, and require tracking of suicidal thoughts while providing legal protection for those reporting harmful practices.

-AI in mental health is diverse, ranging from companion apps to AI therapists.
-This has resulted in varied regulatory strategies.
-Some states focus on friendship-based companion apps, while Illinois and Nevada ban products claiming to offer mental health treatment, with potential fines.
-Categorizing apps can be challenging.
-Earkick initially avoided calling its chatbot a therapist but later embraced the term for visibility, before recently reverting to "chatbot for self care."
-The company maintains it does not diagnose, but offers a "panic button" and encourages users to seek therapy if needed.
-The app wasn't designed for suicide prevention, and police aren't called for self-harm thoughts.
+The diversity of AI mental health tools—ranging from companion apps to full-fledged AI therapists—has led to varied regulatory strategies.
+Some states, like Illinois and Nevada, focus on banning products that claim to offer mental health treatment, imposing potential fines.
+However, categorizing these apps can be challenging.
+Earkick initially avoided calling its chatbot a therapist but later embraced the term for visibility before reverting to "chatbot for self-care."
+The app encourages users to seek professional therapy if needed and includes a "panic button" for urgent situations.

 Research and Development of AI Therapy

-A Dartmouth team conducted a clinical trial of the Therabot generative AI chatbot for mental health, aimed at treating anxiety, depression, or eating disorders.
-The study indicated users rated Therabot similarly to a therapist and experienced lower symptoms after eight weeks, but all interactions were monitored by a human.
-Nicholas Jacobson, a clinical psychologist, states that larger studies are needed and that the field should proceed cautiously.
-Therabot is still in testing and not widely available.
-Jacobson is concerned about the impact of strict bans and notes the lack of a clear path in Illinois to demonstrate an app's safety and effectiveness.
+A team at Dartmouth conducted a clinical trial of the Therabot generative AI chatbot, designed to treat anxiety, depression, and eating disorders.
+The study found that users rated Therabot similarly to human therapists and experienced reduced symptoms after eight weeks, though all interactions were monitored by a human.
+Nicholas Jacobson, a clinical psychologist, cautions that larger studies are needed and that the field should proceed with caution.

-Kyle Hillman of the National Association of Social Workers believes today's chatbots aren't a solution to the mental health provider shortage.
-He says that bots are not appropriate for people with mental health issues or suicidal thoughts.
+Kyle Hillman of the National Association of Social Workers argues that current chatbots are not a solution to the mental health provider shortage.
+He believes that AI cannot replace the human connection essential for treating mental health issues or suicidal thoughts.
+As the debate continues, the need for balanced regulation and continued research becomes increasingly clear.